Skip to contents

 Details

-Entropy measures uncertainty in inferred infectors across posterior samples.
-It is computed as:
+Entropy quantifies uncertainty in inferred infectors across posterior samples using the Shannon entropy formula:

-This ensures values range from 0 to 1, where:
+This normalisation ensures values range from 0 to 1:

 Examples